The Method 2 is to use the

 main class, org.apache.catalina.startup.Bootstrap.

-The main class executed by Java when launched is specified by
+The main class executed by Java when launched is specified by using the

-wrapper.java.mainclass
+wrapper.java.mainclass property.

-we will specify that class's full name as the main class.
+helper class to start and stop Tomcat, we will specify that class's full name as the main class.

 The Tomcat main classes are then specified as application parameters below.

-properties.
-Application parameters appear in the Java command
+Application parameters appear in the Java command line, directly after the main class.

-When using the WrapperStartStopApp helper class,
+When we use the WrapperStartStopApp helper class, a lot of information needs

-the "start" and "stop" classes.
+to be provided about both the "start" and "stop" classes.

-the list of parameters passed to their main methods,
+This information includes each classes' full name, the list of parameters passed to their main methods, and a flag instructing

-not it should wait for all non-daemon threads to exit before causing the JVM to exit.
+the helper class whether or not it should wait for all non-daemon threads to exit before causing the JVM to exit.

-normally in the wrapper.conf
+in the wrapper.conf file.

-adding these comments to your configuration file wrapper.conf as well.
+We suggest to add these comments to your configuration file wrapper.conf as well.

 # The first application parameter is the name of the class whose main